Dan Sawatzky Dan Sawatzky

 Everything has a beginning, and my art career is no exception.

 I remember drawing endlessly since I could hold a crayon.
-In my teens, I decided to try pen and ink - mainly because my older brother did oil paintings and I wanted to do art differently.
+In my late teens, I decided to try pen and ink - mainly because my older brother did oil paintings and I wanted to do art differently.
 I also reasoned that pen-and-ink drawings could be reproduced more easily and at a lower cost, enabling me to market my work more effectively.

 I began by doing drawings for family and friends.
 Like a pebble thrown into a small pond, the rings quickly spread, and it wasn’t long until others were interested.
 In my early twenties, I was a full-time artist with my work being sold in galleries and frame shops across British Columbia.
 Private and corporate collectors kept me very busy, producing originals and limited-edition prints.